Robust Renal Mass Segmentation on CT: A Validation Study of an AI-Based Framework: Introduction

+While general medical image segmentation models have made considerable progress, they may not always perform optimally for specialized tasks such as renal mass segmentation.
+In such contexts, organ-specific models can achieve superior performance through the use of carefully curated training data and the integration of domain-specific knowledge.
 Kidney tumors often considerably alter the organ’s shape, size, and internal structures, posing challenges for general segmentation models primarily trained on healthy or standard anatomy.
 Such structural variations necessitate the development of dedicated AI methods tailored to specific clinical scenarios.
-For instance, studies have specifically addressed segmentation of large kidney tumors \cite{yang_2022}, while other works have targeted segmentation of kidney lesions in patients with ADPKD \cite{rombolotti_2022}.
-Beyond tumor and lesion segmentation, AI research has explored additional kidney-related segmentation tasks, such as delineating the renal cortex and medulla for assessing kidney donor candidacy \cite{korfiatis_2022}, and segmenting renal veins and arteries to facilitate surgical planning \cite{khan_2025}.
-Moreover, general tumor segmentation models, which are not specific to the kidneys, have also been investigated \cite{pang_2020, degrauw_2025}.
+For instance, studies have specifically addressed segmentation of large kidney tumors \citep{yang_2022}, while other works have targeted segmentation of kidney lesions in patients with ADPKD \citep{rombolotti_2022}.
+Beyond tumor and lesion segmentation, AI research has explored additional kidney-related segmentation tasks, such as delineating the renal cortex and medulla for assessing kidney donor candidacy \citep{korfiatis_2022}, and segmenting renal veins and arteries to facilitate surgical planning \citep{khan_2025}.
+Moreover, general tumor segmentation models, which are not specific to the kidneys, have also been investigated \citep{pang_2020, degrauw_2025}.

+Kidney cancer diagnosis not only relies on CT scans, but Magnetic Resonance (MR) imaging is used for, among other reasons, determining tumor subtypes and characterizing kidney cysts \citep{ljungberg_2019}.
+U-Net based algorithms for kidney tumor and cyst segmentation on MRI have been proposed \citep{gregory_2021, haghighi_2018a, zollner_2021a}, as well as segmentation algorithms for total kidney volume segmentation \citep{raj_2022} and liver cyst segmentation for patients with ADPKD \citep{chookhachizadehmoghadam_2024}.
+Additionally, kidney tumor models for MRI can be developed more quickly if equivalent CT models already exist \citep{hantze_2025}.
+Finally, the inclusion of Positron Emission Tomography (PET) imaging can improve kidney segmentation performance on CT \citep{leube_2024}.